trade-portal/policies/_draft/terms.md

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to {{ site.lagal_name }}.

-When we say “Services”, we mean our websites, including trade-portal.co.uk, and any product created and maintained by {{ site.legal_name }}.
+When we say “Services”, we mean our websites, including {{ site.service_url }}, and any product created and maintained by {{ site.legal_name }}.
 That includes {{ site.trading_name }}, whether delivered within a web browser, desktop application, mobile application, or another format.

 When we say “You” or “your”, we are referring to the people or organizations that own an account with one or more of our Services.
 We have specific ownership policies for our products: [Trade Portal](./ownership).